 For Service Members with eligible deployment orders, Fee Assistance for Respite Care is authorized for 30 days prior to deployment and 90 days after returning from deployment.
 Deployed Service Members, Wounded Warriors, and Survivors of Fallen Warriors are eligible for up to 16 hours of no-cost, hourly child care per child per month.

-Army Recruiters and ROTC Cadet Cadre are eligible for up to 5 hours of no-cost, hourly child care for each child up to the age of 12 during the assignment period.
+Army Recruiters and ROTC Cadet Cadre are eligible for up to 5 hours of no-cost, hourly child care per month for each child up to the age of 12 during the assignment period.
 ROTC Cadre participants are eligible during the months of May to September.

 Respite Care can be used for any of the following: